 ISPP ProgramIndividualized Supervised Practice Pathway Program

-The University of North Florida is piloting a new dietetic practice pathway referred to as the Individualized Supervised Practice Pathway (ISPP), made possible by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
-The Individualized Supervised Practice Pathway of UNF is essentially a distance dietetic internship track that allows motivated candidates the opportunity to find and utilize facilities/agencies in the candidate's community and other locations, and complete the required supervised practice competencies with minimal supervision.
+The University of North Florida offers an Individualized Supervised Practice Pathway (ISPP), made possible by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics (120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995).
+The Individualized Supervised Practice Pathway of UNF is a distance dietetic internship track that allows motivated candidates the opportunity to find and utilize facilities/agencies in the candidate's community and other locations, and complete the required supervised practice competencies with minimal supervision.
 This is a non-degree seeking program offered through the University of North Florida.
 Upon successful completion of the ISPP, the candidate will receive a Verification Form documenting completion from the UNF Department of Nutrition & Dietetics.
 The form will be signed by UNF’s Dietetic Internship Program Director.
 This signed Verification Form documents that the individual is eligible to sit for the national registered dietitian (RD) exam; no additional graduate credits are needed.

 In order to be eligible for admission into UNF’s ISPP, candidates must be:

 *We will accept a copy from your DICAS packet.
 Please either send a hard copy with your application packet.

 ++We will accept an unofficial copy for consideration, but an official copy will be required if admitted.

 Potential candidates will receive a notification that their materials have been received.
 Please direct any questions to firstname.lastname@example.org.

 Eligibility is determined only after all materials have been received AND the non-refundable $50.00 Application fee has been paid.
 You will receive an e-mail notification confirming receipt of your application packet with directions to process the application fee.